Christina Sharpe

-Christina Elizabeth Sharpe (born 1965) is an American academic who is a professor of English literature and Black Studies at York University in Toronto, Canada.
-Christina Sharpe is Canada Research Chair in Black Studies in the Humanities at York University, and in 2024 she was awarded the John Simon Guggenheim Memorial Foundation fellowship.
+Christina Elizabeth Sharpe (born 1965) is an American academic who is a professor of English literature and Black studies at York University in Toronto.
+Christina Sharpe is Canada Research Chair in Black Studies in the Humanities at York University, and in 2024 she was awarded the Guggenheim Fellowship.

-Education
+Early life and education

+Sharpe was born in Pennsylvania.
 Raised Catholic, Sharpe attended various parochial, private, and public schools as a child.

 She received a bachelor's degree in English and Africana studies from the University of Pennsylvania in 1987, having studied abroad at the University of Ibadan in Nigeria.
 She completed a master's degree and a doctorate at Cornell University; her dissertation was on African writer Bessie Head.

-Career and research
+Career

-Christina Sharpe is a prominent Black studies scholar whose work spans Black visual studies, Black queer studies, and mid-nineteenth century to contemporary African-American Literature and Culture.
+Sharpe's work spans Black visual studies, Black queer studies, and mid-nineteenth century to contemporary African-American literature and culture.

-Sharpe may be best known for the influential concept of "wake work" that she detailed in her book In the Wake: On Blackness and Being, which was published in 2016.
-In this piece, she probes into the legacies of transatlantic slavery to frame the lives of Black people and how that manifests in contemporary social, cultural, and political lives.
-"Wake work" calls for insurgent engagement with the ways that Black life and death are figured by anti-Blackness, into practices of survival, remembrance, and resistance in African culture.